Article

 This information is required for the Probate application and can take some time to collate.
 In Victoria, the Inventory of Assets and Liabilities must contain details of the deceased person's assets- held either solely, or as tenants in common.

-In contrast, Jointly held liabilities (such as a home loan or mortgage held jointly with a spouse or de facto partner), are not required in the Inventory of Assets and Liabilities, alongside state expenses incurred after death, such as funeral and burial costs.
+In contrast, jointly held liabilities (such as a home loan or mortgage held jointly with a spouse or de facto partner), are not required in the Inventory of Assets and Liabilities, alongside state expenses incurred after death, such as funeral and burial costs.
 All you need to include is:

 • Name of the creditor (whether it be a person or company)